lunasec-io/lunasec/docs/pages/how-it-works/sessions.md

 create a cookie on the domain of the Secure Frame (where the iFrame and Dedicated Tokenizer live).
 To do this, it follows what is essentially an [OAuth](https://en.wikipedia.org/wiki/OAuth) flow where your backend is the authentication provider.
-A request is made from our library in the browser to our plugin in your backend, which redirects the browser to the Dedicated Tokenizer which creates a session for LunaSec.
-This all happens automatically as long as you have registered the `express-auth-plugin` in your app.
+A request is made from our library in the browser to our plugin in your backend, which redirects the browser to the Dedicated Tokenizer service, which finally creates a session for LunaSec.
+This all happens automatically as long as you have registered the `express-auth-plugin` in your app as explained in the [Getting Started guide](/pages/getting-started/dedicated-tokenizer/backend).

 ![diagram of auth flow](/img/auth-flow-diagram.svg)